KarlSchoch/missour.ai/planning.md

     - [x] Home Page: Just add some basic content decsribing the application.
 "Utilized AI to develop an understanding of Missouri politics"
     - [x] Transcripts
         - [x] Make the table a little cleaner
-    - [] Transcripts/Specific Transcript
         - [x] Have the title "stick" to the top when scrolling down
+    - [x] Transcripts/Specific Transcript
+        - [x] Have the title "stick" to the top when scrolling down
-        - [] Put the "Back to Transcripts" link at the top
+        - [x] Put the "Back to Transcripts" link at the top
-        - more spacing in transcript text
+        - [x] more spacing in transcript text
     - [x] Upload Audio: No Change
 - Screen Size Adjustments
     - [x] Navigation Menu at top uses collapsible menu